fblissjr/mlx-marimo-llm/README.md

 # mlx-marimo-llm
 Apple MLX LLMs - mlx-lm + marimo

-# edit: very broken, work in progress, needs to be simpler, threading not needed, just sequential llm calls to avoid memory blowups
+## edit: very broken, work in progress, needs to be simpler, threading not needed, just sequential llm calls to avoid memory blowups

-## Entire concept and code and functions / SERP functions heavily copied from Matt Shumer @ https://github.com/mshumer/ai-researcher/blob/main/Claude_Researcher.ipynb (love your work, Matt!)
+- Entire concept and code and functions / SERP functions heavily copied from Matt Shumer @ https://github.com/mshumer/ai-researcher/blob/main/Claude_Researcher.ipynb
-## My sole contribution on top of Matt's awesome notebook is putting it in Marimo and refactoring it to run on mlx-lm, trying to avoid parallel generations that cause crashes.
+- My sole contribution on top of Matt's awesome notebook is putting it in Marimo and refactoring it to run on mlx-lm, trying to avoid parallel generations that cause crashes.
 Modify as you see fit!

 ## quick usage info
 - sunday kid activities starting so here's a quick usage guide: